 Why is so much of ourselves often hidden from us?

 Why don’t we know why we do things?

 Are we really “just like” our fathers, or mothers, or second cousins?
 Are we basically just carbon copies of our ancestors, or are we a blank slate?

-Again, in 2017, we often try to answer these questions with: Genetics.
+Again, today, we often try to answer these questions with: Genetics.

 “Genetics” seems like the answer to everything.

 - What can we really know about ourselves using the tools of genetic analysis, and what is just speculation, wishing, and guessing?

 - How much certainty can we really gain from knowing about our genome?
 Are genetic data a “for sure”, a “maybe”, or “I dunno”?

 - If we find something we don’t like, how much can we change?
 How negotiable is the expression of our genes?

 - What’s important and what’s not?
 Our genome has a lot of information.
 Is all of it relevant to our concerns and interests?
 Do we really care about the genetic program that makes the third eyelash from the left?